danielTongu/VMware-ESXI/README.md

 # VMware ESXi Dashboard

 A modular **PowerShell WinForms GUI** for managing VMware ESXi resources in a classroom or training lab.
-It wraps your existing ESXi automation scripts (VMs, classes, networks, reports) into a unified, interactive interface with login and dynamic navigation.
+It wraps your existing ESXi automation scripts (VMs, classes, networks, orphan cleaner, logs) into a unified, interactive interface with login and dynamic navigation.

 ---